 Master's Degree Requirements: The Master's Degree programs require a minimum of 36 semester hours of graduate work.
-Students who choose the M.S. degree substitute up to six semester hours of thesis research for part of the course load.
+Students who choose the M.S. degree may be able to substitute up to six semester hours of thesis research for part of the course load.

-Doctoral Degree Requirements: The Ed.D. program requires a minimum of 90 semester hours of graduate work beyond the Baccalaureate Degree including a minimum of 12 semester hours of dissertation research.
-The Ph.D. program requires a minimum of 45 semester hours of course work and 9-12 semester hours of dissertation research beyond the Master's Degree requirements.
+Doctoral Degree Requirements: The Ed.D. program in Technology Education requires a minimum of 90 semester hours of graduate work beyond the Baccalaureate degree including a minimum of 12 semester hours of dissertation research.
+The Ph.D. program in Mathematics Education requires a minimum of 50 semester hours of course work and 12 semester hours of dissertation research beyond the Master's Degree requirements.
+The Ph.D. program in Science Education requires a minimum of 48 semester hours of course work and 9 semester hours of dissertation research beyond the Master's Degree requirements.
 For both degrees, students may be required to supplement their course work with internships and/or other experiential activities to meet competencies.

 Student Financial Support: A small number of teaching and research assistantships are available, and out-of-state tuition remission may be available for one year for students on assistantships.
+Please discuss these opportunities directly with program area faculty.